JENNINGS LAB

 Biofilm Polysaccharides

-Influence of bacterial polysaccharides on treatment outcomes
+Influence of bacterial polysaccharides on therapeutic outcomes

 Fig. 1.
 Pel and Psl extracellular polysaccharides are expressed in cystic fibrosis sputum, where they bind extracellular DNA (eDNA) and impede antibiotic and mucolytic treatments.